yak1ex/axffmpeg/README.md

 Susie plugin to invoke external FFmpeg, in order to handle a movie file as an image container.

-THIS REPOSITORY DO NOT AND WILL NOT INCLUDE FFmpeg ITSELF.
+*THIS REPOSITORY DO NOT AND WILL NOT INCLUDE FFmpeg ITSELF*.
 You need to get it somewhere else.

 Author
 ------

-Yak! <yak_ex@mx.scn.tv>
+Yak! yak_ex@mx.scn.tv

 LICENSE
 -------